glstrachan/curse/README.md

 # curse
-A compiled programming language written in c++ designed to learn how lexing, parsing evaluating and an LLVM backend work.
+A compiled programming language written in standard c++ designed to learn how lexing, parsing evaluating and an LLVM backend work.

 <h1>Example Syntax</h1>
 <p>| Example Code |<p>